 Bliss had first used the technique of spraying waste oil to control dust in horse stables.
 When, in 1971, spraying resulted in the death of 62 horses, the stable owner automatically suspected Bliss of contaminating the stables.
 However, Bliss assured them that it was simple engine oil that he was spraying.

 What the city and the stable owners didn’t know is that Bliss had subcontracted to haul waste for the Northeastern Pharmaceutical and Chemical Company (NEPACCO) who operated a facility in Verona, Missouri.
 During the Vietnam War, this facility had been a producer of Agent Orange and the waste clay and water removed from the plant contained levels of dioxin some 2,000 times higher than the dioxin content in Agent Orange.
 Bliss would later claim he was unaware that the waste contained dioxin.
 In the meantime, he was spraying the dirt roads of Times Beach, as well as area horse stables, with the lethal material.

 As horses continued to die at area stables, the owners contacted the Center for Disease Control and Prevention who began an investigation in 1979.
 When a NEPACCO employee confessed that the company handled dioxin, the government sued NEPACCO in 1980.

 The EPA began to visit Times Beach in 1982, taking samples and tests that identified dangerous levels of dioxin in Times Beach soil.
 In December 1982, the Meramec River flooded, further spreading the contamination through the town and other areas.
+On December 23, citizens were informed the entire city was contaminated.
 Soon, panic spread and every illness and animal deaths were attributed to dioxin.
 President Ronald Reagan formed a dioxin task force to study the effects of the chemical and in early 1983; the EPA announced the town’s buyout for $32 million dollars.